steemit/smt-whitepaper/smt-manual/manual.md

 TODO:  File ticket to refactor out voting computations
 TODO:  Create operation.

-## Dynamic Rewards Parameters

-SMTs have several parameters adjustable at the launch of the token, such as inflation rate, token generation events and founder's issuance, that cannot be changed once the token is launched, however, SMTs also have dynamic parameters that allow the token launcher to adjust certain properties of the token refine the incentivized behaviors of the token's users.
-Some of the parameters will increase the flow of the rewards pool towards certain user behaviors while reducing the flow towards other less desired behaviors.

-- `SMT_CASHOUT_WINDOW_SECONDS` : Dynamic  TODO CASH OUT the name in the chain already? (seems to be a bad name)  WHY IS STEEMIT listed here and not STEEM????
-- `SMT_VOTE_REGENERATION_SECONDS` : Dynamic
-- `SMT_REVERSE_AUCTION_WINDOW_SECONDS` : Dynamic
-- `SMT_POWER_RESERVE_RATE` : Dynamic
-- `SMT_CONTENT_REWARD_PERCENT` : Dynamic
-- `SMT_VESTING_FUND_PERCENT` : Dynamic

-### Parameter Constraints

-Several dynamic parameters must be constrained to prevent abuse scenarios that could harm token users.

-- `0 < SMT_VOTE_REGENERATION_SECONDS < SMT_VESTING_WITHDRAW_INTERVAL_SECONDS`
-- `0 <= SMT_REVERSE_AUCTION_WINDOW_SECONDS + SMT_UPVOTE_LOCKOUT < SMT_CASHOUT_WINDOW_SECONDS < SMT_VESTING_WITHDRAW_INTERVAL_SECONDS`
-- `0 <= SMT_REWARD_CURVE`

 ## Votability and Rewardability

 In this section, we introduce the concepts of *votability* and *rewardability*.